prob140/prob140.github.io/about.md

 - **Statistics:** Data 140 is cross-listed as Data/Stat C140.
 For the Statistics major and minor, and for Statistics courses numbered 135 and above, Data 140 satisfies the same requirements as Stat 134 does.
 If a Statistics course currently requires Stat 134, then Data 140 will fulfill that requirement too.
 A letter grade of B- or better in Data 140 will satisfy the corresponding Stat 134 grade requirement for entry into the Statistics major.

-- **Other Majors:** Data 140 satisfies the statistics requirement for entry into the Economics major, and elective requirements for other majors including L&S CS.
+- **Other Majors:** Data 140 satisfies the statistics requirement for entry into the Economics and Business majors, and elective requirements for other majors including L&S CS.
 Students can petition others.
 Please direct your inquiries to the other major and include the link to the [course website](http://prob140.org/) if needed.

 ### Prerequisites and Enrollment ###
 Data 140 is restricted to undergraduates who: